John F. Cumming | A Humble, Honest Man

 III.
-Employers’ Design Patent Histories and Policies.
+Design Patents Issued to J.F.
+Cumming and Colleagues.
 Review of legal language distinguishing designers from other Inventors of Record.
 BTF, DTF and ATF design patents and applicants during JFC’s employment.
 Nearly all ATF faces were patented or derivatives of patented ones, and applications were filed by the designers themselves.
 Besides the two BTF fonts that JFC reported to Loy, USPTO evidence supports originality of only three others: two design patents assigned to ATF in November 1896, and one to the Hansen TF (Boston) in 1899.
 Lack of patents assigned to ATF after 1896 suggests that he was employed elsewhere as early as September 1896.

 IV.
 19th-Century Boston.
 If Cumming did not design most of the BTF fonts he cut, then who did?
 Boston was a highly civilized city since early colonial times: US center of chromo-lithography (Prang), first-chartered US public art gallery and related art school, MA public and adult education programs taught drawing and drafting.
 Boston typefounders freely networked with abundant local painters, professional or student poster and lettering artists, others in New York.
 Fire of 1872 destroyed all four existing typefoundries and “birthed” a fifth one; fierce TF competition for market and especially for qualified local labor.